ibleaman/JPPC/concerts.md

 129 West 67th Street
 New York, New York**

-TICKETS: $50

-$40 Discount tickets for groups (at least ten)
-are available from the box office

 2024 marks 100 years since the infamous Immigration Act of 1924 (The Johnson-Reed Act), which severely limited the number of immigrants that could seek freedom in America, which then made it well-nigh impossible for Jews trying to escape the Holocaust to do so.
 Come hear the Yiddish Philharmonic Chorus, the acclaimed, intergenerational ensemble led by Binyumen Schaechter, perform a variety of Yiddish songs on the theme of immigration.

 This concert will feature brand-new choral arrangements and familiar songs you'll hear in a completely different way, as well as some total surprises for everyone.
 Even if you don't know a word of Yiddish, the song intros and English supertitles will keep you fully engaged and in the spirit.